jetbrains-academy/Python-Libraries-NumPy/NumPy/Arrays of String and Unicode Values/Translate/task.md

 Implement the function `remove_extra_stuff` so that for the given `text` the code would print `"This is almost a normal sentence now"`

+<div class="hint">You will need to replace upper-case vowels with lower-case ones and remove three different kinds
+of characters.</div>

+<div class="hint">Check out the page describing string constants linked in the
+task description to find the ones you can use.</div>